ZacBlanco/zacblanco.github.io/index.md

 Previously I earned my MSc at [UC San Diego](https://ucsd.edu) and undergraduate degree in Electrical Engineering at [Rutgers University](/education/undergrad/).
 You can find information about my most of my  work [here](/education/).
-My personal and professional projects are ghere
+My personal and professional projects are [here](https://github.com/ZacBlanco)

 ### Quick Links